jrdeslippe/perfportsite/docs/perfport/libraries/index.md

 copy compared to the work done in the library is often small, and the use of a localized copy obviates the need to change data structures pervasively throughout the code.

-## Considerations for using libraries for portable performance

-Pros

-* Often encapsulate much of the computational intensity found in scientific codes

-* Can allow immediate portability under some circumstances

-* Performance becomes a task for library authors/maintainers

-Cons

-* Limited set of portable libraries at present

-* May not capture all the important/expensive tasks in a given code

-* Often require recasting data structures to match library requirements

-* Opaque interior threading models

 ## Some popular scientific libraries available on ASCR facilities

 * [BLAS/LAPACK](http://www.netlib.org/lapack/) - dense linear algebra